RedBearAK/toshy/README.md

 On the other hand, if you are in a Wayland session, it is only possible to obtain the per-application or per-window information (for specific shortcut keymaps) by using solutions that are custom to a limited set of desktop environments (or window managers).

-As of now, this means only the combination of Wayland+GNOME is fully usable for app-specific shortcut remapping, and this requires at least one of three known compatible GNOME Shell extensions to be installed.
+For Wayland+GNOME this requires at least one of the known compatible GNOME Shell extensions to be installed.
 See above in "Requirements".

 At some point it should be possible to have Wayland+KDE_Plasma working (UPDATE: Wayland+KDE is pretty much working), and possibly Wayland+sway and Wayland+hyprland.
 The methods to do this already exist in the `xremap` keymapper, but that project is written in Rust and `keyszer` is written in Python.